About the Bushido Spirit

 A well-known principle is: “Karate ni sente nashi”, “There is no first attack in karate.”
 This reflects the idea that karate should be used responsibly and defensively.

-The main goals of Bushido Shotokan Karate combine traditional Martial Arts values with practical karate training.
-“Bushido” refers to the samurai moral code, while “Shotokan” is one of the major styles of Japanese karate founded by Gichin Funakoshi.
+The main goals of Bushido Shotokan Karate combine the traditional values of Martial Arts with practical and disciplined karate training.
+The word “Bushido” refers to the ancient moral code of the samurai, built upon honour, respect, loyalty, courage, self-control, and integrity.
+“Shotokan” is one of the most recognised styles of Japanese karate, founded by Master Gichin Funakoshi, who believed that karate should develop both character and technique.